tacatac/archnosh/README.md

 The above installation assumes udev is the device manager, which is provided by the [systemd](https://www.archlinux.org/packages/core/x86_64/systemd/) package on Archlinux.

-The easiest method is to simply use the binaries and configuration files provided by this package to run udev. `nosh-run-udev` will symlink `/usr/bin/udevd` to `/usr/lib/systemd/systemd-udevd` and everything should work transparently.
+The easiest method is to simply use the binaries and configuration files provided by this package to run udev.
+The `nosh-run-systemd-udev` will do just that and everything should work transparently.
 This means all udev configuration rules already set up should work as-is.

-Alternatively you may wish to use the `eudev` implementation rather than keeping the systemd package for udev functionality.
+Alternatively you may wish to use the [eudev](https://wiki.gentoo.org/wiki/Eudev) implementation rather than keeping the systemd package for udev functionality.

 We will detail the installation of [eudev](https://aur.archlinux.org/packages/eudev/), [libeudev](https://aur.archlinux.org/packages/libeudev/), [eudev-systemd](https://aur.archlinux.org/packages/eudev-systemd/) and [libeudev-systemd](https://aur.archlinux.org/packages/libeudev-systemd/) (available from the AUR) which should provide a drop-in replacement for systemd/udev.